harshitsingh281125-stack/DevLinks/README.md

 - `supabase/migrations/20260413_000001_initial_schema.sql`
 - `supabase/migrations/20260413_000002_helpers_and_indexes.sql`
 - `supabase/migrations/20260413_000003_rls_policies.sql`
+- `supabase/migrations/20260503_000001_profile_fields_and_storage.sql` — adds bio/location/website/twitter/linkedin columns, `avatars` storage bucket, and public profile read policy

 Important data rules:

-- bookmarks are unique per user on `(user_id, normalized_url)`
+- Bookmarks are unique per user on `(user_id, normalized_url)`
-- bookmark `normalized_url` and `search_text` are derived by DB trigger
+- Bookmark `normalized_url` and `search_text` are derived by DB trigger
 - RLS protects private user data
-- public reads are allowed only for public collections and their bookmarks
+- Public reads are allowed only for public collections and their bookmarks
+- Profile rows are publicly readable only when the user has at least one public collection (for author display on public pages)
+- Avatar images are stored in the `avatars` bucket (public bucket, path-scoped to user ID)

 ## Metadata endpoint